 RDS is a project-level service deployed for specific regions.
 When you set Scope to Region-specific projects and select the specified projects in the specified regions, the users only have permissions for RDS instances in the selected projects.
 If you set Scope to All resources, the users have permissions for RDS instances in all region-specific projects.
-When accessing RDS instances, the users need to switch to a region where they have been authorized to use RDS.
+When accessing RDS instances, the users need to switch to the authorized region.